-A solar module, or "panel", typically consists of 60 or 72 solar cells.
-Each module approximately 1 by 1.6 to 1.9 meters in area and 4 cm thick.
-A 60 cell module produces approximately 280 to 300 watts and a 72 cell module, 335 to 400 watts.
+A solar module, or "panel", typically consists of 60 or 72 single solar cells.
+Each module is approximately 1 by 1.6 to 1.9 meters in area and 4 cm thick in thickness.
+A 60-cell module produces approximately 280 to 300 watts while a 72-cell module produces approximately 335 to 450 watts.
 When installed in Alberta, a 300-watt module generates enough electricity in one hour to power a 40" LED TV for 9 hours6.

 Modules are built to withstand extreme temperatures and weather.
 For protection, the solar cells are sandwiched between a transparent protective front sheet and durable backing inside a fitted aluminum frame for mounting to a supporting structure.
 And to ensure the PV module is never overloaded by electricity, each includes a "bypass" that effectively removes the module from the module array.
-These features ensure solar PV systems operate successfully in all environments, including arctic and desert climates.
+These features ensure solar PV systems operate successfully in all environments, including arctic7 and desert8 climates.